The Beginner’s Guide to Buying Your First Home: Everything You Need to Know

 Your Savings

-Recommendations on how much money you should save prior to buying a house can vary greatly.
+Recommendations on how much money you should save before buying a house can vary greatly.
 Some people recommend you save at least 5% of the cost of your house, while others recommend you save enough money to cover two months of mortgage payments.
 Note that these savings are in addition to the amount you save for your down payment!

 Saving Up to Buy a Home